redwoodjs/redwoodjs-com-archive/cookbook/Third_Party_API.md

 ![image](https://user-images.githubusercontent.com/300/79395970-af551280-7f2f-11ea-9b8c-870fc2bfdd36.png)

+> If you just want to skip to the code, you can get the repo for both the client and server implementation here: https://github.com/redwoodjs/cookbook-third-party-apis You will still need a valid API key from OpenWeather, so don't skip the **Setup** steps below!

 ## Setup

-You'll need to [create a free account](https://home.openweathermap.org/users/sign_up) to get an API key.
+You'll need to [create a free account](https://home.openweathermap.org/users/sign_up) on OpenWeather to get an API key.
 You'll be able to make 1,000 calls per day, which is more than enough for our sample app (with enough left over that you can release this as a private weather station for your family and friends).

 Once you've created your account and verified your email address, go to the API keys tab and copy your default key: